Contributor: Peter Lynch

 • deterring the defendant and others from committing similar offences;

-• establishing conditions for the defendant’s rehabilitation;
+• the defendant’s rehabilitation;

 • denouncing the defendant’s conduct; and

 Section 5(2) of the Sentencing Act requires magistrates making sentencing orders to consider: